-Experimental setup: We evaluate SCoBots on 9 Atari games (cf. Fig. 3 (left) for complete list) from the Atari Learning Environments [Bellemare et al., 2012] (by far the most used RL framework (cf. App.
-A.1), as well as a variations of Pong where the enemy is not visible yet active i.e. still able to return the ball (NoEnemy), and where the enemy stops moving after returning the ball (LazyEnemy).
+Experimental setup: We evaluate SCoBots on 9 Atari games (cf. Fig. 3 from the Atari Learning Environments [Bellemare et al., 2012] (by far the most used RL framework (cf. App.
+A.1), as well as the HackAtari modified [Delfosse et al., 2024a] Pong environments, where the enemy is not visible yet active (NoEnemy), and where the enemy stops moving after returning the ball (LazyEnemy).
 We provide human normalized scores (following eq.
 3) that are averaged over 3 seeds for each agent configuration.
 We compare our SCoBot agents to deep agents with the classic convolutional network introduced by Mnih et al. [2015], that process a stack of 4 black and white frames and denote these as deep agents in the following.
-Note, that we evaluate all agents on the latest v5 version of the environments2 to prevent overfitting.
+Note, that we evaluate all agents on the latest v5 version of the environments to prevent overfitting.
 All agents are trained for 20M frames under the Proximal Policy Optimization algorithm (PPO, [Schulman et al., 2017]), specifically the stable-baseline3 implementation [Raffin et al., 2021] and its default hyperparameters (cf. Tab.
 2 in App.
 A.5).